zoey-kaiser/nextjs-ts-scaffolds/with-tailwind-mantine/README.md

 This project uses NextJS, the react framework for production.
 If you want to learn more about NextJS, please visit its website: https://nextjs.org/

+This scaffold includes a pre-configured version of the Mantine component library.
+View more [here](https://mantine.dev/).

 ## Usage

 ```bash